 [After Mary anointed Jesus' feet with expensive perfume,] Judas Iscariot, the disciple who would soon betray [Jesus], said, "That perfume was worth a year's wages.
 It should have been sold and the money given to the poor."
 Not that he cared for the poor — he was a thief, and since he was in charge of the disciples' money, he often stole some for himself.

 — John 12:4-6 NLT

-Holy and loving God, please open my eyes to people who are serving you extravagantly, then use me to affirm them and encourage them in their service and sacrifice to your Kingdom.
+Holy and loving God, please open my eyes to people who are serving you, especially those who are serving extravagantly, and then use me to affirm them and encourage them in their service and sacrifice for your Kingdom.
 In Jesus' name, I pray.
 Amen.